ucan-wg/invocation/README.md

 ### 2.2.2 Authorization

 An [Authorization] is a cryptographically signed proof permitting execution of referenced tasks.
-It allows invoker to authorize a group of tasks using one cryptographic signature.
+It allows the [Invoker] to authorize a group of tasks using one cryptographic signature.

 ### 2.2.3 Invocation

-An [Invocation] is an invoker authorized instruction to the [Executor] to run the [Task].
+An [Invocation] is a command to the [Executor] to run the [Task], authorized by the [Invoker].

 ### 2.2.4 Result